 “Request for Issuance” refers to a request submitted by an Offset Project Operator or Authorized Project Designee to ARB seeking issuance of ARB offset credits based on an Offset Project Data Report, pursuant to the requirements of sections 95981 and 95981.1.
 A Request for Issuance must include the attestations required pursuant to this article.

-“Reserve Allowance” means the allowances directly allocated to the Allowance Price Containment Reserve pursuant to sections 95870(a) and 95871(a), or non-vintaged allowances issued by an External Greenhouse Gas Emissions Trading System to which California has linked its Cap-and-Trade Program pursuant to subarticle 12, allocated to a reserve account.
+“Reserve Allowance” means the allowances directly allocated to the Allowance Price Containment Reserve pursuant to sections 95870(a) and 95871(a), or non-vintaged allowances issued by an External Greenhouse Gas Emissions Trading System to which California has linked its Cap-and-Invest Program pursuant to subarticle 12, allocated to a reserve account.

 “Reserve Price” see “Auction Reserve Price.”
 “Reserve Sale Administrator” means the operator of sales from the Allowance Price Containment Reserve account, which may be the Executive Officer or an entity designated by the Executive Officer.